Pet Custody Agreement Form Fillable Template

 - [Pet’s name] is a “Pet animal” within the meaning of Family Code Section 2605, meaning she/he is an animal that is community property and kept as a household pet.

 - Petitioner and Respondent shall share in the care and physical custody of [Pet’s name] according to the following schedule:

-- [Insert Regular Schedule here] Example: On alternating weeks from 5 p.m.
+- [Insert Regular Schedule here] *see our article on Visitation Schedules for ideas* Example: On alternating weeks from 5 p.m.
 Monday until 5 p.m.
 Thursday, commencing September 1, 2020.

 - Petitioner/Respondent shall have [Pet’s name] at all other times, subject to the provisions below.